 - Same goes for lip balm/Chapstick.

-- I’m not a huge drinker, but you’ll hang out at camp for a solid 5 – 6 hours each day.
-Whether alcoholic or not, if you want something beyond soda, tea, or water, take it with you.
+- You’ll hang out at camp for a solid 5 – 6 hours each day.
+If you want to drink something beyond the provided soda, tea, or water, bring it with you (alcohol is allowed).
 You can always not drink it, but better to have the option during these social hours.

 - Take half as many clothes as you think.
 Honestly, I packed a week’s worth of underwear and socks and only wore swimsuits and river sandals all week.
 Don’t be that person with the heavy bag (that everyone has to unload from the boat!)